 - Third Year Abroad options: Working Abroad, Studying Abroad, Teaching English Abroad

 - My own experiences in Cordoba & Modena

 - How to Survive Financially on a Third Year Abroad

 - Career Options for Modern Languages Graduates (Part One) and (Part Two)

 - 5 Reasons Why Everyone Should Take a Year Abroad during University

-If you’re interested in a Master’s degree, you might be wondering… Why and where is she studying abroad?
-What does her degree involve?
+If you’re interested in a Master’s degree, you might be wondering… Why and where did she study abroad?
+What did her degree involve?

 After 4 years out of academia, in September 2016 I returned to university to start a 2-year Master’s degree in European Society, Politics and Culture in a Global Context.
-Obviously I wanted to explore new countries while studying, I chose an Erasmus Mundus degree which allows me to spend my 1st semester in Groningen (the Netherlands) and my 2nd in Uppsala (Sweden), with the 3rd and 4th semesters still to be decided.
+Obviously I wanted to explore new countries while studying, so I chose an Erasmus Mundus degree which allowed me to spend my 1st semester in Groningen (the Netherlands) and my 2nd in Uppsala (Sweden).
+My 3rd semester was due to be in Mexico City, but I ended up accepting an offer for my dream job instead so I moved back to London, and finished the Master’s alongside work (which I do not recommend – it’s very hard!).
 Find out more about it here:

 - My Next Steps: Why I’m Leaving the UK and Emigrating to Europe

 - What is an Erasmus Mundus Master’s Degree?